Product Care and Repair

 Other wear and care

-If you notice that a rivet or other part of your ski boot is rubbing against the neoprene or the microfiber of your liner, consider placing a small piece of Gorilla tape over the rivet in the boot that is causing this friction.
+If you notice that a rivet or other part of your ski boot is rubbing against the neoprene or the microfiber of your innerboot, consider placing a small piece of Gorilla tape over the rivet in the boot that is causing this friction.
+While the ski boot horn helps with the step in process, the best way to ensure the heel of the innerboot is not catching on ridges/edges/hardware along the spine of the shell is to drop your knee forward when removing your boots so that the heel of the innerboot is clear of the spine of the shell.

 If you use a Hot Gear Bag or are warming your liners up in any manner, remove your footbeds from the liners.
 Footbeds often use adhesives with a different melting point, which can lead to your footbeds glueing themselves into your ZipFits.